knamroud/standalone-django-orm/README.md

 ## How to use
 First, go to django_orm/manage.py and setup the database informations (a default db.sqlite3 db is included for test purposes)
 Then go to django_orm/db/models.py and add your models.
-Run the setup.sh script to make and apply migrations and build the module that you'll import in your project to use.
+Run the setup.sh script to make and apply migrations and build the module that you'll install and import in your project to use.
+Import django_orm.db.models to work with your models.
 You're done!